To the Home Page

 The frontend service uses carefully chosen import statements to greatly reduce tree-shaking time (from about an hour down to just a minute when building on a target device).
 Generated output files are served by nginx.

 There are two worker processes: communicator and transformer.
-The communicator is responsible for retrieving data from the inverter, post-processing, saving to the database, and sending to the MQTT broker.
+The communicator is responsible for retrieving data from the inverter, post-processing, saving to the database, and sending to the Mosquitto MQTT broker.
 It can change inverter settings as well.

 The transformer will periodically aggregate raw data, store it in one of four tables (each tier has a different precision and retention period), and remove old entries.
 These operations are performed using raw SQL queries, with the help of PostgreSQL features such as date binning and statistical mode.